paveyry/better-hangoutschat/README.md

 ====================================

 This patch extends Google Hangouts Chat to make it nicer and simpler to use.
-Works with both the official Electron clients and the web version.
+Works with both the web browser version and the standalone Chrome App.

-*Note*: To use this plugin in the standalone GHC Chrome App, you can use either the Chrome extension or the snippet for Tampermonkey (more details below).
-The features will apply within the Chrome App exactly like it would in the browser
+*Note*: To use this plugin in the standalone GHC Chrome App, you can use either the Chrome extension or the snippet for Tampermonkey within Chrome (more details below).
+The features will apply within the Chrome App exactly like it would in the browser.

 Features
 ---------